2. Transgender patients

 Vers la page française

-Although women's life expectancy surpassed that of men throughout the 20th century, the gap began to narrow during the 1990s.
-In 2011, the life expectancy at birth for girls was 83.6 years, compared to 79.3 for boys.
-The gap in life expectancy between the genders has narrowed, from 7.1 years in 1981 to 4.3 years in 2011.
-The narrowing of the gender gap in life expectancy stems largely from changing patterns of mortality due to smoking-related respiratory cancers, cardiovascular deaths, and changing patterns of health behaviour.
+Although women's life expectancy exceeded that of men throughout the 20th century, the life expectancy gap narrowed from 7.1 years in 1981 to 4.3 years in 2011.
+Life expectancy at birth for Canadian girls was 83.6 years, compared to 79.3 for boys in 2011.
+The This change stems largely from changing patterns of mortality due to smoking-related respiratory cancers among women, a decline in cardiovascular deaths among men, and changing patterns of health behaviour.

 Use of Health Care